Generating Empathetic Responses by Looking Ahead the User's Sentiment: Introduction

 \section{Introduction}

-Despite the success of neural conversation models in generating fluent and relevant responses, optimizing the maximum likelihood tends to promote \textit{generic} and \textit{dull} responses~\cite{li2016deep}.
-In part, this is because human-to-human social conversations naturally involve sharing of feelings and emotions that are not normally incorporated into the objective function.
-Hence, this brings our attention to the task of \textit{empathetic} dialogue response generation which is to understand the user's current emotional state and respond \textit{appropriately}~\cite{bertero2016real}.
+Showing empathy is a core attribute of human conversations as our daily interactions often involve discussions of emotional situations ranging from recent job promotions to even funerals, or about the difficulties of raising children.
+Hence, it is natural to think that modeling empathy and eliciting it in chatbots are crucial towards bringing them even closer to humans.

+Moreover, there are also practical benefits to incorporating such emotional understanding capabilities.
+For instance, \cite{martinovski2003breakdown} has reported that addressing the users' emotions reduces the probability of dialogue breakdowns, and \cite{prendinger2005recognizing} has shown that it can enhance overall user satisfaction.
+In addition, talking about emotional experiences is known to help relieve stress~\cite{zech2005talking} which can also be seen from the large number of users talking about their emotional situations with Microsoft XiaoIce~\cite{zhou2018design}.

+As a result, there have been several attempts to model empathy in dialogues.
+Some initial works include that of~\cite{polzin2000emotion} which manages the dialogue based on user emotions, and creating affective listeners that can respond in terms of both content and affect level~\cite{skowron2010affect}.
+However, these studies were mainly rule-based systems that are limited in scalability to dataset size and generalizability to different domains and situations.

-Tackling this problem, several recent works have been successful in controlling and conditioning the generated responses to certain sentiments, emotions, and emojis~\cite{hu2017toward, wang2018sentigan, zhou2018mojitalk, zhou2018emotional}.
-Meanwhile, others have worked on more data-driven approaches by training a model to jointly predict the current emotional state and generate a response~\cite{lubis2018eliciting, rashkin2018know}.
-However, controlling the response to be empathetic assumes we know the \textit{appropriate response emotion} prior to the generation, while the second line of work assumes that the model will implicitly learn to respond \textit{appropriately}, from the empathetic dialogue data and its understanding of the ``current'' emotional state of the user.
+Recently, neural conversation models~\cite{vinyals2015neural} have been successful in generating fluent and relevant responses.
+However, their responses are widely known to promote \textit{dull} and \textit{generic} responses due to the maximum likelihood objective~\cite{li2016diversity,li2016deep} that does not factor in any kind of emotional exchange, or empathy.
+Meanwhile, several recent works have tackled the problem of empathetic dialogue response generation, which is understanding the user's emotion and responding appropriately, mainly on two directions.
+The first line of work has been successful in controlling and conditioning the generated responses to certain sentiments, emotions, and emojis~\cite{hu2017toward,wang2018sentigan,zhou2018mojitalk,zhou2018emotional}.
+Meanwhile, others have worked on more data-driven approaches by training a model to jointly predict the current emotional state and generate a response~\cite{lubis2018eliciting,rashkin2019towards}.

-On the other hand, as an empathetic response would naturally improve the ``future'' user experience, we ask the following research question: \textit{whether we can generate more empathetic dialogue responses by conditioning on future user experience}.
-Hence, we offer a new perspective to this task which is to incorporate the future emotional impact of our response in the generation process.
-To elaborate, hypothesizing that sentiment is a good approximation of user experience, we propose to learn how to generate an empathetic response by improving the \textit{user sentiment look-ahead}, which is a task that an empathetic person would do well.